If you’re using a Windows PC or laptop, it’s a good idea to install antivirus software to keep it safe from viruses, spyware and malware.

 The good news is there are some great antivirus packages that are completely free to download and use.
 If you don’t need the extras offered by paid-for security suites, then it’s worth trying free antivirus software – and here are three of the best antivirus tools to download for free.

-A browser extension warns against visiting potentially harmful websites, and its interface is easy to understand with clear threat and status indicators.
+A browser extension also warns against visiting potentially harmful websites, and the interface is easy to understand with clear threat and status indicators.

 You can perform manual and automatic scans, and scanning speeds are decent.

-Once installed, it quietly performs scans in the background with minimal fuss, protecting your PC from any threats it detects.
+Once this free antivirus software is installed, it quietly performs scans in the background with minimal fuss, protecting your PC from any threats it detects and scanning files as they are opened.

-It also scans website links to ensure you’re using your credit card only on secure trusted sites.
+It also scans website links to ensure you’re using your credit card only on secure trusted sites, and the system provides quick and easy access to your ‘My BitDefender Account’.

 The interface is compact and housed in the Windows taskbar, and it doesn’t nag you with ads or other intrusions.